apache/flink/docs/dev/event_timestamp_extractors.md

 ## Monotonously Increasing Timestamps

-The simplest special case for *periodic* watermark generation is the case where timestamps seen by a given source task occur in ascending order.
+The simplest special case for *periodic* watermark generation is the when timestamps seen by a given source task occur in ascending order.
 In that case, the current timestamp can always act as a watermark, because no earlier timestamps will arrive.